Course Selection Procedure

 • Note that some courses are not filled by the lottery.
 Students should not rank Competitive Moots (for which there are try-outs) or application-based clinical courses or externships.

 • Students will be shown a variety of possible schedule results from each set of preferences.
 Please note that these possible schedules are not final and are not promised.
 They are examples of schedules that meet the demands that have been entered.
 Students often toggle back and forth between their preferences and the schedules that are generated as they finalise their choices.
-The system will not permit students to submit any courses which conflict or overlap on the timetable or the exam schedule; or if there is a pre-requisite/co-requisite that they have not met/are not enrolled in; or if the total number of credits is too low
+The system will not assign students to any courses which conflict or overlap on the timetable or the exam schedule; or if there is a pre-requisite/co-requisite that they have not met/are not enrolled in; or if the total number of credits is too low

 • Students may sign-out of the system at any time.
 Their course selections will have been saved, and will be available the next time they sign-in.
 Students may continue to make changes until the final submission deadline.